 A. All Canadian citizens and other stakeholders are invited to submit their views.

 Q. How can I participate?

-A. Simply submit your views and comments in writing to Transport Canada during the upcoming formal consultation period.
-In the interim, please direct all questions or other correspondence to:
+A. Simply submit your views and comments in writing to Transport Canada within the 90-day timeframe for the current consultation period.
+Please direct all feedback, questions or other correspondence to:

-Note: Transport Canada will post all submissions on its Web site at: www.tc.gc.ca/locomotive-emissions.
+Note: Transport Canada will post all submissions on its Website at: www.tc.gc.ca/locomotive-emissions-locomotives